ChengHsiangLu/Final-Project/README.md

 ## Conclusion

 By using [GSEA](http://www.gsea-msigdb.org/gsea/msigdb/annotate.jsp) to analyze, I found that 127 upregulated genes are enriched in three categories.

-However, there is no significant difference of the gene expression pattern between two groups.

 It would be interesting to see whether there is any difference by using a larger gap of age, like 30-40 years old compare to 60-70 years old.